-Smoking prevalence within Aboriginal communities is still much higher than in non-Indigenous communities.
-Stark figures, such as a life expectancy 10 years younger than non-Indigenous people, reaffirm the need for continued commitment to Aboriginal programs to tackle smoking.
+Smoking prevalence within Aboriginal communities is still much higher than in non-Aboriginal communities.
+Stark figures such as a life expectancy 10 years younger than non-Aboriginal people, reaffirm the need for continued commitment to Aboriginal programs to tackle smoking.

-Smoking rates among Aboriginal and Torres Strait Islander people still remain over 3 times the national average of non-indigenous people – but the good news is that smoking rates are declining faster in Aboriginal communities than the general Australian population.
+Smoking rates among Aboriginal and/or Torres Strait Islander people still remain over 3 times the national average of non-Indigenous people – but the good news is that smoking rates are declining faster in Aboriginal communities than the general Australian population.

 Although smoking rates are declining, it is unacceptable that 1 in 5 deaths are attributed to smoking.
 It is important to work towards closing the 10 year life expectancy gap, with smoking being a major contributor.

-Lung cancer is the most significant cancer burden for Indigenous Australians.
-For Indigenous Australian men, it is 2.3 times higher than non-indigenous men.
-For Indigenous Australian women, it is 2.6 times higher than non-indigenous women.
+Lung cancer is the most significant cancer burden for Aboriginal and/or Torres Strait Islander people.
+For Aboriginal and/or Torres Strait Islander men, it is 2.3 times higher than non-Indigenous men.
+For Aboriginal and/or Torres Strait Islander women, it is 2.6 times higher than non-Indigenous women.
 This accounted for more than 3 times the burden of bowel cancer, the next most burdensome cancer.

-Intergenerational trauma is often found among Aboriginal people.
+Intergenerational trauma is often found among Aboriginal and/or Torres Strait Islander people.
 When people experience trauma, the wounds can also affect their children their grandchildren and their great grandchildren.
 When someone is traumatised by a difficult event, their life is often turned upside-down by emotional ‘wounds’.
 And if they are unable to heal those wounds themselves, they can pass them on to their children.

 Smoking rates vary for different age groups.
 Focusing on the positive side, between 2002 and 2013 the amount of ex-smokers has increased from 15% to 20%.
 Also, the proportion of never smokers has jumped from 33% to 36%.
-If we can increase our proportion of ex-smokers and never smokers, we will truly be on our way to improving the overall health of Indigenous people.
+If we can increase our proportion of ex-smokers and never smokers, we will truly be on our way to improving the overall health of Aboriginal and/or Torres Strait Islander people.

 Smoking during pregnancy and around children

-In 2012, almost half of Indigenous mothers smoked during pregnancy – 48% compared to 13% for non-indigenous mothers.
-There are fewer elders these days offering support and advice due to a shortened life expectancy.
+In 2012, almost half of Aboriginal and/or Torres Strait Islander mothers smoked during pregnancy – 48% compared to 13% for non-Indigenous mothers.
+There are fewer Elders these days offering support and advice due to a shortened life expectancy.
 Many mothers cope with depression and anxiety, using smoking to manage their stress, although this increases their risk of further health issues.

 Due to smoking during pregnancy, and further secondhand and thirdhand smoke exposure, babies and children of parents who smoke have an increased risk of: